kazuki143/Machine-Learning-Driven-Optimization-of-Output-Force-in-Photo--Actuated-Organic-Crystals/README.md

 `./results/`: After executing main_bayesianoptimization.py, the results are saved in this directory as .json files.

 > ### Note
-Since the fabricated crystals are small and fragile, they may break during the experiment.
+- Since the fabricated crystals are small and fragile, they may break during the experiment.
 If this occurs, the experiment must be repeated.
 Due to the difficulty in handling the samples, appropriate judgment by the experimenter is essential.
 Therefore, steps requiring human clicks and inputs were introduced.
+- We conducted simulations before implementing Bayesian optimization.
+The results and details are described in the supplementary figure 5.
+Code up to #303 defines functions necessary for Bayesian optimization and specifies destination files for saving results, making it extremely important code.